jakobharder/anno1800-jakobs-mods/mods/diagonal-residences/README.md

 ![](./banner.jpg)

+Add diagonal residences and ornaments to break up the standard grid.

 ## Buildings

 Use Shift+V to cycle through variations before you place it.
 You need to relocate if you want to change an existing building.

+Buildings are fully functional, but expect some visual and user experience oddities as there is no true diagonal support.

 ### Residences